Full Text Corpora

 Since Bowdoin College is an undergraduate-only institution without a non-English language course requirement, I have approached corpus development in two directions: using what is already available and carefully curating a new data set with the paid help of Italian majors and an Italophile outside contractor, MAI Services.

 Creating a corpus engages directly with concerns raised by Leah Marcus in Unediting the Renaissance (Routledge, 1996).
 Marcus focused on the English Renaissance, but brought to light the outsized role of 17th-century and later editors in determining the authoritative version of a text, often obscuring how contemporary readers would have encountered and contextualized the text.
-When combined with concerns about the ways in which archives determine what and which authors are preserved, creating a corpus both relies on prior power structures that create access to primary materials and represents an opportunity to intervene.
+When combined with concerns about how archives determine what and which authors are preserved, creating a corpus both relies on prior power structures that create access to primary materials and represents an opportunity to intervene.
 I engage with these questions directly in a chapter in an edited volume on Galileo’s correspondence that is currently under review (as of summer 2025).